philsr2/my-website/README.md

 I wanted to run it as a user named multi-https, so on Fedora42, I had to do this: setcap cap_net_bind_service+ep ~multi-https/my-website/multi-https

+On Fedora43 I decided that was an annoying step and returned to running it as root.

 I run ./multi-https > log